Plastic Bank directly contributes to 14 of the 17 United Nations Sustainable Development Goals, while indirectly supporting the remaining three.

 1. NO POVERTY

 Collectors receive a fair & stable income for the plastic they collect.
 Plastic Bank pays additional incentives, called Social Plastic Collector Rewards, to further improve quality of life and access to life necessities.
-Collector Rewards are partially funded through our Plastic Neutral programs for businesses and individuals.
+Collector Rewards are partially funded through our Plastic Positive programs for businesses and individuals.

 2. ZERO HUNGER